Managing households in LGL

 - Both couples are involved with your organization in different ways—perhaps one is a volunteer and the other is a member of the board.
 Or they both volunteer, and you want to track their hours separately.

-- They have different emails and you want to send email marketing messages to both of them, taking advantage of LGL’s integration with MailChimp.
-This would force a split because only one email per constituent can be sync’d with MailChimp.
+- They have different email addressess and you want to send email marketing messages to both of them, either directly from LGL or by taking advantage of LGL’s integration with Mailchimp or Constant Contact.
+This would require two separate constituent records because only one email per constituent can be used when sending emails from LGL or sync’d with Mailchimp or Constant Contact.

 - They both donate independently, with different names on the checks.

-- You want to be able to track "Gender" information accurately.
+- You want to be able to track birthday and education information accurately.

-- You have to split some constituents because of the reasons above, and you want to be consistent across the board.
+- You have to split some households into two records because of the reasons above, and you want to be consistent across the board.

 Whatever the reason, this is where LGL’s householding features can help you save some time.
-Here’s what a “household” in LGL might look like:
+Here’s what a “household” in LGL might look like conceptually:

 In the database, they’d show up like this in a regular search:

-On the surface, these two records look like two separate records.
-However, they have been tied together with a constituent relationship, which helps make managing address, phone, and gift entry a bit easier.
+On the surface, these two records appear to be separate from one another.
+However, they have been tied together with a constituent relationship, which helps simplify managing address and phone data, as well as gift entry.

 Learn more about how to set up relationships with address/phone sharing.